Quitch/Queller-AI/README.md

 - Won't use more than one teleporter at a time
 - Won't use telepoters to move around a single planet
 - Cannot reclaim
+- Combat Fabbers can't be used to build mines and repair troops even across entirely different AI personalities

 ## THANKS TO